jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/initial-look-at-chatgpt-with-canvas/post.md

 ---
 author: Juan Stoppa
-title: Intial look at ChatGPT with Canvas
+title: Initial look at ChatGPT with Canvas
 summary: OpenAI released ChatGPT Canvas just a day after DevDay 2024 and it really feels like they are heading in the right direction.
 date: 2024-10-03
 description: After many months of waiting, OpenAI is finally rolling out new features and it really looks like their priority now is developers.